FarnooshFrj/farnooshfrj.github.io/_pages/about.md

 I’m not just a researcher—I’m a lifelong learner with a passion for exploring new skills and hobbies.
 Whether it’s learning French, honing my coding expertise, scuba diving, painting watercolors, or picking up piano, I thrive on creativity and growth.

 I stay active with regular workouts and enjoy running during Montreal’s snow-free months.
-Life is too short to count candles on a cake, so I focus on cherishing every moment
+Life is too short to count candles on a cake, so I focus on cherishing every moment.

 Recent Publications